graeme-winter/dials_tutorials/iucr-2026/README.md

 [Simple tutorial](./WORKFLOW.md) takes you through some of the basic steps.

 [The more interesting](./COWS_PIGS_PEOPLE.md) tutorial takes you through some multi-crystal analysis.

+[Finally the SSX](./SSX.md) tutorial walks you through how to use the DIALS command line for SSX data processing.